commoncathode/XBR/README.md

 - ID speed and pitch adjustment in words per minute (beta)
 - Timeout timer length
 - Enable/disable repeater over serial

+**Errors**

+1) With the components installed as outlined in the BoM, the ID function does not correctly pass audio to the mic inputs.
+You get sort of a "thumping" instead of a sine wave at 440Hz.
+This may be due to a low output impedance of the transformer coupled with the 10k resistors on the output; I am in the process of testing and verifying a few different solutions.
+2) The ID transformer's input is not referenced to common.
+I suggest scratching off some soldermask on the bottom next to the pad and bridging one side to the GND pour.
+3) Impedance mismatch on the VHF port's mic circuit - just decoupled DC with a 4.7uF cap and jumped input to output in place of transformer TR2.
+This was an oddity with the radio I was using, so YMMV.
+Please view the schematic file or PDF print for a complete list of errata.